 Scripture does not give us any indication that either Enoch or Moses are prophesied to return before the Day of the Lord.
-It either or both are one of the two witnesses, surely scripture would tell us clearly that they are.
+If either or both are one of the two witnesses, surely scripture would tell us clearly that they are.
 Scripture does, however, indicate that Elijah is to return before the Day of the Lord.
-His mission: He will turn the heart of fathers to their sons, and the heart of sons to their fathers (Malachi 3:23-24).
+Elijah’s mission: He will turn the heart of fathers to their sons, and the heart of sons to their fathers (Malachi 3:23-24).
 This sounds to me more like imploring people to return to their Hebrew roots than warning people that Yeshua’s second coming is about to take place.
 Perhaps Elijah only comes to help set up the next Temple and to insure that the worship practices are in accordance with Yahweh’s teachings.

 Let’s examine the possibilities of who those two witnesses may be, if they indeed be someone other than humans:

 Revelation 11:4 – “These are the two olive trees and the two lamp stands standing before the God of the earth.”